310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 {% endbubble %}

 {% bubble Midori %}
-Uuu… Am I gonna be tied up and thrown into the ocean…?
+Uuu… Am I going to be tied up and thrown into the ocean…?
 I’d rather die than be tortured alive… I wanna die…
 {% endbubble %}

 {% bubble Kuro %}